 Reshaping our environments is important, and necessary, for the inevitable growth of our cities.
 However, some places are to be preserved with a treasure-like passion.
 There are many factors to determine which sites they are, but perhaps the most powerful is the emotional.

-Fortunately there are many voices, particularly from Historic Preservation, Inc., that stress the importance of this gem in Racine.
+Fortunately there are many voices, particularly from Preservation Racine, Inc., that stress the importance of this gem in Racine.
 Any updates on the project and its progress would be appreciated.
 Please email me at email@example.com if you have more information to provide.
 Thank you.

 Also, feel welcome to share the article and ask for permission if you would like to reuse the photographs.

 August 17, 2018